برجاء الإنتظار ...

 Other side effects that you should tell your doctor about if they become serious:

-Common side effects (may affect up to 1 in 10 people): headache, dizziness, feeling hot (flushing), high blood pressure, nausea, and injection/infusion site reactions (see also section 2).
+Common (may affect up to 1 in 10 people): headache, dizziness, feeling hot (flushing), high blood pressure, nausea and injection/infusion site reactions (see also section 2).

-Rare side effects (may affect up to 1 in 1,000 people): inflammation of a vein, a general feeling of discomfort, loss of consciousness, anxiety, fainting, feeling faint, wheeze, excessive wind (flatulence), rapid swelling of the face, mouth, tongue or throat which may cause difficulty in breathing, paleness, and swelling of the face.
+Rare (may affect up to 1 in 1,000 people): inflammation of a vein, a general feeling of discomfort, anxiety, fainting, feeling faint, wheeze, excessive wind (flatulence), rapid swelling of the face, mouth, tongue or throat which may cause difficulty in breathing, paleness, and skin discoloration at other areas of the body than the administration site.

 Ask your doctor for more information.